 The programs and waivers are intended for those on very low incomes, and your parent will have to find if they are eligible.
 All of this can be done at your parent’s State Medicaid Office.

-The aims of these programs and waivers is to help the beneficiaries to maintain their independence in their own homes
+The aim of these programs and waivers is to help the beneficiaries to maintain their independence in their own homes.

-Your local Area Agencies on Aging should be able to help you find out as well.
+Your local Area Agency on Aging should be able to help you find out as well.

 The programs and waivers pay for “home medical equipment”, but unlike Medicare, they often cover 100% of the cost of the equipment.